William J. Bauer

-William Joseph Bauer (born September 15, 1926) is an inactive senior United States circuit judge of the United States Court of Appeals for the Seventh Circuit in Chicago and previously a United States district judge of the United States District Court for the Northern District of Illinois.
+William Joseph Bauer (September 15, 1926 – December 15, 2025) was an American judge who was a senior circuit judge of the United States Court of Appeals for the Seventh Circuit in Chicago from 1974 until his death, having been nominated to the position by President Gerald Ford.
+He previously was a United States district judge of the United States District Court for the Northern District of Illinois from 1971 until 1975, having been nominated by President Richard Nixon.
+He was known for presiding over the Amoco Cadiz oil spill case.

-Education and career
+Early life

-Born in Chicago, Illinois, Bauer served in the United States Army from 1945 to 1947.
+William Joseph Bauer was born on September 15, 1926, in Chicago, Illinois.
+He served in the United States Army from 1945 to 1947.
 He received an Artium Baccalaureus degree in 1949 from Elmhurst College and a Juris Doctor in 1952 from DePaul University College of Law.

+Career

-He served as an assistant state's attorney in DuPage County, Illinois from 1952 to 1956, serving as first assistant state's attorney from 1956 to 1958 and serving as state's attorney from 1959 to 1964.
+Bauer served as an assistant state's attorney in DuPage County, Illinois, from 1952 to 1956, serving as first assistant state's attorney from 1956 to 1958 and serving as state's attorney from 1959 to 1964.
 He was an instructor at Elmhurst College from 1952 to 1959 and was in private practice in Illinois from 1953 to 1964.

-He served as a Judge of the Illinois Circuit Court for the Eighteenth Judicial Circuit from 1964 to 1970.
+Bauer served as a Judge of the Illinois Circuit Court for the Eighteenth Judicial Circuit from 1964 to 1970.
 He was the United States Attorney for the Northern District of Illinois from 1970 to 1971.